 What's great about this banana cheesecake pudding parfait is that it's super easy to make but it looks like you spent hours preparing it.
 This is also a no-bake dessert, which means no need to turn on the oven on a hot day!
 All you have to do is make the cheesecake pudding and create the layers.

 Once the sugar has dissolved, slowly, and I mean SLOWLY, pour the milk into the whisked eggs.
 The trick behind this method called "tempering" is to raise the temperature of the eggs slow enough that it doesn't cook.
 When everything is well incorporated, bring the pudding back to the stove and heat until it becomes thick.
 Finish the pudding by stirring in the vanilla and cream cheese and let it cool completely.

+Next, place the sliced banana in an even layer on top.
 Follow the bananas with more pudding, graham crackers, and a final layer of bananas.
-Top with whipped cream and let the banana cheesecake pudding parfait chill for at least four hours.
+Top with whipped cream and let the banana cheesecake pudding chill for at least four hours.